 In making every effort to distribute our financial aid funds as equitably as possible, Wheaton reconsiders the needs of the whole student body annually and distributes the available aid on that basis.
 For this reason, please keep in mind that you must reapply each year in order to continue receiving financial aid.
 If your financial situation changes from year to year, you may also see your financial aid increase or decrease based on those changes.

-There are major changes coming to the 2024-2025 FAFSA form and as a result it will be available in December rather than on October 1.
+The 2025-2026 FAFSA form will be available on or before December 1 rather than on October 1 like in prior years.
 The new process is role-based and begins with the student filling out their portion of the FAFSA, including identifying their contributors.

 A contributor is anyone who is asked to provide information on a student’s FAFSA including the student, the student’s spouse (if applicable), a biological or adoptive parent, or the spouse of the remarried parent who is on the FAFSA (stepparent.)
 When it comes time to submit their FAFSA, students will need each contributor’s name, date of birth, SSN, mailing address if they do not have a SSN, and non-shared email address.